codjo/codjo-tools-pyp/README.md

 ```

 TODO :
+* close WikiExport window with ESC button
+* Edit page correction : bug link "Ajout" +  move save button to the upper right
+* add a statistic panel (nb brin/years) + filters ?
+* Manage properly the absence of a confluence server (add alerts on gui or any sendMail simulation)
+* when unblocking radio button is clcked, status passes to unblocked
+  --> ideally, if its "quick" date is set to creation date, else to "today"
+* show detail in a popup to avoid double click
+* Move tomcat-maven-plugin to super-pom
+* Manage automatic sauvegarde of repository ?
+* Manage PypRepository.xsd

+DONE :
+* simple export for confluence, with Name/Url for quick insert in "reunion plateforme" minutes
 * Filter the last x days Brins OR highlight them with a specific color
    * filter should take creation date and Unblocking date DONE
    * add "current" brins regardless of the creation date  DONE